kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be attending the "Frontiers of Machine Learning" conference (supposed to be in Redmond, now remote) by MSR [ July ]
 - I am imvolved in a Grant Proposal with the SageMaths group (as Key Personnel)
 - I've been invited to Adobe's Open House Recruiting (Invite Only) [ July ]
+- I was invited to become a Board Member for an AI and Ethics Journal [ July ]

 ## 2019